PADME-PHT/playground/evaluation/bc/Readme.md

 2. In the 'BC Orga', select the 'Breast Cancer Detection Dataset' for all six available data providers
 3. Click on 'Select Route' in the lower right corner and confirm the route
 4. Wait for the environment to be created
-5. Upload the file **./bc.zip** into the playground via the upload button in the upper left corner.
-This file contains all the source code needed to execute the use case.
-Moreover, we also provide one csv file for each station.
+5. Upload the following two zip files into the playground via the upload button in the upper left corner.
+Both zip files contain all the source code needed to execute the use case.
+Moreover, we also provide one csv file for each station as part of the learning code.
 This file indicates which patients of the dataset from step 2.2 should be analyzed at the respective station.

+    5.1 Upload the file **./bc_learning.zip** when "Execution" is selected in the code editor on the left

+    5.2 Select "Aggregation" in the code editor on the left and upload the file  **./bc_aggregation.zip**

 6. Switch to the 'Environment Variables' setting via the menu on the right side of the playground
 7. Under 'Custom Environment Variables', click the 'Add Variable' Button for each of the following variables and enter the information.
 Please also check the 'Add for all Stations' checkbox before clicking on 'Add'.